UPDATED: APRIL 27, 2023 | 2 MIN READ

 While this is obviously exacerbated if the road rage is occurring on your end, it can impact you when other drivers behave poorly as well.
 Regularly dealing with honking, tailgating, obscene gestures, and generally negative experiences on the road will lead to negative outlooks that make the rest of life more difficult to handle.

-No matter how much you try to control your emotions, everyone makes mistakes.
+Everyone makes mistakes regardless of how much you try to control your emotions.
 Sometimes, accidents can occur without being your fault at all.
 It is important to make sure you are properly insured in the case of a serious incident.

 Having the right insurance not only includes the right provider but the right specific policy for you.
 You can find the best policy for you by factoring in your driving history and choosing a plan that best balances proper coverage with affordable premiums.